backdrop-contrib/views_distinct/README.md

 views or generating immediate errors.
 We recommend additional testing before using this module on production sites.
-Since we are not using this module at the moment, we could use some testing on sites with a views duplication problem to verify the module is having the intended effect.)
+Since we are not using this module at the moment, we could use some testing on sites with a views duplication problem to verify the module is having the intended effect.

+Readme is mostly based upon text ported from Drupal 7 version.
+We also welcome updates this this README to make it more Backdrop specific, if needed.)

 CONTENTS OF THIS FILE